 Hide code cell source

 Streamlining the Data#

-We will create a DataFrame df1 which includes just four columns: [‘address’,‘student_count_total’,‘student_count_black’,‘student_count_hispanic’,‘student_count_white’,‘zip’] and then filter to zipcode 60623.
-Drop rows with missing data and then give the total number of schools, as well as the largest and the smallest schools.
+In the next cell, we first create a dataframe df1 which includes just four columns: [‘address’,‘student_count_total’,‘student_count_black’,‘student_count_hispanic’,‘student_count_white’,‘zip’] and then filter to zipcode 60623.
+We then drop rows with missing data and give the total number of schools, as well as the largest and the smallest schools.

+Hide code cell source